Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: First-best Eco-driving Incentive Mechanism

 \section{First-best Eco-driving Incentive Mechanism}

 The first-best optimal EDIM is the mechanism that achieves the best outcome when the TSO has perfect knowledge of the drivers' types \cite{laffont2002}.
-To achieve this, we assume that the drivers truthfully report their types to the TSO.
+Equivalently, one can assume the drivers truthfully report their types to the TSO.
 Then, the goal of the TSO is to minimize the overall emissions by recommending a minimum level of eco-driving $f_1(\theta)\in A_1,\dots,f_n(\theta)\in A_n$ and respectively allocating the incentives $u_1(\theta)\in U_1,\dots,u_n(\theta)\in U_n$ to the drivers.
-In this section, we show that the first-best EDIM, which is implemented in Nash equilibrium, is obedient and can be equivalently formulated as a constrained optimization problem.
+In this section, we show that the first-best EDIM is obedient and formulate it as a constrained optimization problem.